tachidok/chapchom/docs/source/installation.rst

        3.5.0+real-2)

-3. Once installed those packages follow the order below for installing the external packages
+3. Once installed follow the order below for installing the external packages

 .. _doxygen-installation-label_installation.rst: